adjust/xamarin_sdk/doc/android/android.md

 	}
 ```

-With this being set, you need to use the assigned scheme name in the adjust tracker URL's `deep_link` parameter if you want your app to launch once the tracker URL is clicked.
+With this now set, you need to use the assigned scheme name in the adjust tracker URL's `deep_link` parameter.
 A tracker URL without any information added to the deep link can be built to look something like this:

 ```
 https://app.adjust.com/abc123?deep_link=adjustExample%3A%2F%2F